dotX-Automation/params_manager_cpp/README.md

 ### Modifying the node

 First, you must import the library in your node class, including the `params_manager.hpp` header file.
-Then you must declare a `PManager` object in your node class, and initialize it in the constructor, passing to it:
+Then you must declare a `Manager` object in your node class, and initialize it in the constructor, passing to it:

-- the pointer to the node object that manages the `PManager`;
+- the pointer to the node object that manages the `Manager`;
 - a boolean flag that activates verbose logs upon events such as parameter updates.

 Keep in mind the name that you give to this object.